Swallowfield, Farley Hill and Blackwater River

 A lovely countryside walk with parkland, hedgerows, birds, bluebells in spring and Blackwater River

 Start your walk at Swallowfield Parish Hall car park.
 RG7 1QW.
 Leave the car park and turn left.
-At the roundabout take the path to the left through the brick gateway into Swallowfield Park.
+After the roundabout look for the lane into Swallowfield Park.
 This is a permissive path the public have enjoyed for many years.
 This is traditional parkland and as you approach the bridge you will see the many old trees and possibly livestock grazing the grassland.
 A dead tree on the right once housed Little Owls.

 Cross the bridge and turn right following the path on the river bank, this is a pretty stretch but the vegetation is so lush that in summer the river might be difficult to see.
-You will pass a barn owl nesting box to the left and a route through to the weir of the water gauging station on the right.
+(Sometimes if the path is flooded; you should see a path across the park towards a lane which you can take instead and rejoin the path where you see *below).
+On the riverside path you will pass a barn owl nesting box to the left and a route through to the weir of the water gauging station on the right.
 Now, pass into the parking area for All Saints Church (on my last visit the stile had been removed.)
 This area is good for birds so if you have binoculars have a look around.
 Also, to the left of the church there is some wildflower meadow worth a look in spring and summer.

-Enter the churchyard by the iron gates and pass to the right of the church following the path through the graveyard and exit to the right crossing the road towards a gateway.
+Enter the churchyard by the iron gates and pass to the right of the church following the path through the graveyard and exit to the right crossing the lane (* turn left if you took the lane route) towards a gateway.
 Go through the gate and turn left.
 This hedgerow is glorious in summer.
 Blackberries, sloes, even damsons are visited by bees, hoverflies and butterflies and the hedgerow is alive.
 In spring Lapwings have bred in the field to the right and Fieldfares and Redwings congregate in winter.
 Keep on this path and it passes through the hedge and continues on the other side.
 Here parkland is visible with old oaks often with Red Kites and Buzzards sitting on them or hunting the area.
 Sheep often graze here.
 Follow the path to the road.

 This road tends to be a bit busy in weekday rush hours but otherwise is quite quiet.
 Turn left and continue until you reach a driveway on your left to Tanner’s Farm then a lovely old farmhouse.
 On your right you will find a track so turn here into the woodland.
 This is a short uphill stretch to endure so take your time and enjoy the peace and birdsong and wildflowers.
 Stay on this track and it eventually turns into a strong gravel drive leading to a tarmac road passing the first properties at Farley Hill.
 You join a road called Priest Hill which comes from the right and keep straight on.
 You meet a crossroads and go straight across into a road called and signposted Bunces Shaw.